 - Royal Scam

 So how do you top Aja, I’ll tell you: the gritty noir and electric instrumentals of The Royal Scam.
 The Royal Scam is my favorite Steely Dan album and brings everything I love about the band into one suave album.
 Larry Carlton’s guitar solo on “Kid Charlemagne” is flawless, the horns on “the caves of altamira” are rapturous, the piano on “sign in stranger” is memorizing, the soundbox on “Haitian Divorce” is addictive, and the lyrics on the title track are heartbreaking.
 Needless to say, I love this album and will revisit it any day at any time.
-The Royal Scam is a 10/10 and is the penultimate Steely Dan album.
+The Royal Scam is a 10/10 and is the greatest Steely Dan album.